Home > Pivot > Create > Errors

 Usually, things go smoothly when you when you try to create a pivot table.
-However, occasionally you might see a pivot table error, such as "PivotTable field name is not valid".
-See how to troubleshoot and fix those errors.
+However, occasionally you might see a pivot table error, such as "PivotTable field name is not valid", or "A PivotTable report cannot overlap another PivotTable report".

-Sometimes, if you try to create or refresh a pivot table, an error message appears:
+Sometimes, if you try to create or refresh a pivot table in Microsoft Excel, a PivotTable error message appears:

 Tip: If you create an Excel Table from your data, column headings are automatically added to columns with blank heading cells, and you can avoid this error.

 Pivot Table Overlap Problems